mindspore-ai/serving/README.md

 MindSpore Serving architecture:

-Currently, the MindSpore Serving nodes include client, master, and worker.
-On a client node, you can directly deliver inference service commands through the gRPC or RESTful API.
-Servable model service is deployed on a worker node.
-Servable indicates a single model or a combination of multiple models and provides different services in various methods.
-A master node manages all worker nodes and their model information, as well as managing and distributing tasks.
-The master and worker nodes can be deployed in the same process or in different processes.
-Currently, the client and master nodes do not depend on specific hardware platforms.
-The worker node supports GPUs, the Ascend 310 and Ascend 910 platforms.
-CPUs will be supported in the future.
+MindSpore Serving includes two parts: `Client` and `Server`.
+On a `Client` node, you can deliver inference service commands through the gRPC or RESTful API.
+The `Server` consists of a `Main` node and one or more `Worker` nodes.
+The `Main` node manages all `Worker` nodes and their model information, accepts user requests from `Client`s, and distributes the requests to `Worker` nodes. `Servable` is deployed on a worker node, indicates a single model or a combination of multiple models and can provide different services in various methods. `Client` does not depend on specific hardware platforms.
+The `Server` node supports GPU, the Ascend 310 and Ascend 910 platforms.
+CPU will be supported in the future.

 <img src="docs/architecture.png" alt="MindSpore Architecture" width="600"/>

 MindSpore Serving provides the following functions: